 The Cisco Unified Computing System is the first integrated data center platform that combines industry-standard, x86-architecture servers with networking and storage access into a single unified system.
 The system is intelligent infrastructure that uses integrated, model-based management to simplify and accelerate deployment of applications and services running in bare-metal, virtualized, and cloud-computing environments.
 Employing Cisco's innovative SingleConnect technology, the system's unified I/O infrastructure uses a unified fabric to support both network and storage I/O. The Cisco fabric extender architecture extends the fabric directly to servers and virtual machines for increased performance, security, and manageability.

-Cisco UCS helps change the way that IT organizations do business, with benefits including the following:
+Cisco UCS helps change the way that IT organizations do business, with benefits that include the following:

 ● Increased IT staff productivity and business agility through just-in-time provisioning and equal support for both virtualized and bare-metal environments.